awulkiew/graphical-debugging-vscode/README.md

 #### Known issues

+* You may experience problems with CodeLLDB because [simple expressions](https://github.com/vadimcn/vscode-lldb/blob/master/MANUAL.md#expressions) are enabled by default.
+If some of the variables are not visualized you could try enabling [native expressions](https://github.com/vadimcn/vscode-lldb/blob/master/MANUAL.md#launching-a-new-process) in the launch.json.
 * Holes of geographic polygons may be visualized incorrectly.
 This is a side effect of a workaround for an [issue in Plotly](https://github.com/plotly/plotly.js/issues/6044) which doesn't support geographic polygons with holes.